-Award-winning author and cultural critic Sarah Ladipo Manyika takes us on a remarkable journey across contemporary cultural and political landscapes as she speaks with some of the most distinguished Black thinkers of our times, including Nobel Laureates Toni Morrison and Wole Soyinka, and civic leaders first lady Michelle Obama and Senator Cory Booker.
+In a series of incisive and intimate encounters, Sarah Ladipo Manyika introduces some of the most distinguished Black thinkers of our times, including Nobel Laureates Toni Morrison and Wole Soyinka, and civic leaders first lady Michelle Obama and Senator Cory Booker.

-We meet activists, artists and intellectuals across the African Diaspora who have been deeply involved in shaping the public discourse.
-With grace and exuberance, Manyika searches for truth with poet Claudia Rankine and historian Henry Louis Gates, Jr, who leads the Hutchins Center for African & African American Research (the largest such center in the world) at Harvard University.
-She discusses race and gender with South African filmmaker Xoliswa Sithole and American actor and playwright Anna Deavere Smith.
-She interrogates the world around us with pioneering publisher Margaret Busby, parliamentarian Lord Michael Hastings and civil-rights activist Pastor Evan Mawarire who dared to take on President Robert Mugabe and lived to tell the tale.
-We also meet the living embodiment of the many threads, ideas, and histories in this book through the extraordinary profile of Manyika’s fabulous 102-year-old friend, Mrs Willard Harris.
+She searches for truth with poet Claudia Rankine and historian Henry Louis Gates, Jr. She discusses race and gender with South African filmmaker Xoliswa Sithole and American actor and playwright Anna Deavere Smith.
+She interrogates the world around us with pioneering publisher Margaret Busby, parliamentarian Lord Michael Hastings and civil rights activist Pastor Evan Mawarire – who dared to take on President Robert Mugabe and has lived to tell the tale.
+We also meet the living embodiment of the many threads, ideas and histories in this book through the profile of her fabulous 102-year-old friend, Mrs Willard Harris.

 ‘Even though Sarah Ladipo Manyika’s medium is language, to read her Between Starshine and Clay is like seeing an animator at work.
 Little by little, we see her subjects taking shape, and then, with a sudden blink, we are being invited to participate in choices made, joys, regrets, and lives fully lived.
-A lesson in magic from Manyika’s writing.’
+A lesson in magic from Manyika’s writing’ – Ato Quayson